Privacy Policy

 What we access

-If you sign in with Google and enable the Google Calendar integration, we request read-only access to your Google Calendar (calendar.readonly scope).
+If you sign in with Google or Microsoft 365 and enable connected calendars, we request read-only calendar access.
+Google uses the calendar.readonly scope, and Microsoft 365 uses the Calendars.Read delegated permission.
 This allows us to display your calendar events on the Kiroku grid.

-- Calendar events are fetched from Google's servers and displayed in the Kiroku interface
+- Calendar events are fetched from Google or Microsoft Graph and displayed in the Kiroku interface

 - Calendar data is not stored on our servers — it is fetched in real-time and cached only in your browser session